 Acoustic trauma is an injury to the inner ear that’s often caused by exposure to a high-decibel noise.
 This injury can occur after exposure to a single, very loud noise or from exposure to noises at a lower decibel over a long period of time.
 Some injuries to the head can cause acoustic trauma if the eardrum is ruptured or if other injuries to the inner ear occur.

-The eardrum protects the middle and inner ear.
+The eardrum protects the middle ear and inner ear.
 It also transmits signals to the brain by way of small vibrations.

 If your doctor believes that your symptoms indicate acoustic trauma, they may try to differentiate between trauma that occurred through injury and trauma that occurred through exposure to loud noises.
-Different degrees of acoustic trauma can also require different treatments.
+Different degrees of acoustic trauma can require different treatments.

 People at an increased risk for acoustic trauma include those who:

 - work at a job where loud industrial equipment operates for long periods of time

 - live or work where other high-decibel sounds continue for long periods of time

 - frequently attend music concerts and other events with high-decibel music